With so many options and types of life insurance policy to choose from online, it’s never been easier to arrange and compare cover.

 Should I buy single or joint life policy?

-When taking out any life insurance policy it's important to consider what you want the pay-out to cover.
-If you or your partner pass away the pay-out from a life insurance policy can be used for things such as:
+If you or your partner pass away the pay-out from the policy can be used for things such as:

 Living costs and generally helping in maintaining living standards